KulunuOS/Webstore_test_plan/README.md

 ### Scenario 2

 - 2.2.1 Explanation + UML/Diagram

+    1. User preceeds to buy an item in the cart
+    2. application asks for details
+    3. User starts filling the data- Name/ address/ Contact
+    4. application checks formating of the data
+    5. checks for missing fields

 - 2.2.2 Why do we test this scenario
 - 2.2.4 How to test test this
 - 2.2.5 Associated libraries, chosen libraries , prioritization method for selecting